patx/micropie/README.md

 ## **Core Features**

 ### **1. Flexible Routing**
 MicroPie automatically maps URLs to methods within your `Server` class.
-Routes can be defined as either synchronous or asynchronous functions, offering unparalleled flexibility.
+Routes can be defined as either synchronous or asynchronous functions, offering good flexibility.

 #### **Basic Routing**
 ```python